CRHGM Ultrafine Grinding Mill

 | 800 | 3600~4300 | 6000~6500 | ||

-No. Single-head and multi-head refer to the structure of the Ultrafine Grinding Mill, where the classifier consists of one or multiple classification impellers.
-Primary and secondary refer to the process flow of the Ultrafine Grinding Mill.
-Each stage of the secondary classification system can be flexibly designed with single-head or multi-head classifiers.
+No. Single-head and multi-head refer to the equipment structure, indicating whether the classifier has one or multiple classifier wheels.
+Primary and secondary refer to the process configuration, where each stage of a two-stage classification system can be flexibly designed with either single-head or multi-head classifier configuration.

 Home